Reveal-Energy-Services/orchid-python-api/README-dev.md

 Navigate to the "Variable Value" text box.
 Click the "Browse Directory" button to select the directory into which Orchid is installed, `/path/to/orchid-installation`.
 This will paste the directory name into the "Variable Value" text box.
-Verify that the directory is copied directly and the click "OK".
+Verify that the directory is copied directly, and the click "OK".
 Verify that you see the name `ORCHID_ROOT` with the correct value in the "User variables for <your.username>" list.
 Finally, click "OK" to dismiss the "Environment Variables" dialog.